-Vigne and Martin's fieldwork in Myanmar and its publication, supported by The Elephant Crisis Fund, run by Save the Elephants and the Wildlife Conservation Network, builds on the authors'
+Vigne and Martin's fieldwork in Myanmar and its publication, supported by Wildlife Conservation Network's Elephant Crisis Fund and Save the Elephants, builds on the authors'

 Myanmar, formerly Burma, shares borders with Bangladesh, India, Laos, Thailand and China.
 After its independence from Britain in 1948, it was later shaped by its powerful military, which ran the country until the ruling junta was dissolved in 2011.
 Its military remains politically influential.
 Beset by ethnic strife (notably the persecution of the Muslim Rohingya) and inequality of wealth, the country ranks 145th in development, according to the 2019 UN Human Development Index.